 Eat and drink well in advance of your journey, and pack light snacks for the trip if you’re in need of something to eat.

 Put the book or phone down

 While distracting yourself can help with motion sickness, some ‘distractions’ will only serve to make it worse.
-As mentioned before, fixing on a static object in the car can mess with your senses — and as a result, reading a book or playing on your phone while on the move can only worsen things.
+As mentioned before, fixing on a static object in the car can mess with your senses — and as a result, reading a book or playing on your phone or tablet while on the move can only worsen things.

 Take a break

 A lot of these tips will help delay the onset of car sickness, but once it takes hold it can be very difficult to recover.
 In this situation, the best cure is usually to be stationary and out of the car altogether.

 On longer journeys, taking frequent breaks can minimise the chances of symptoms worsening — and also gives you a chance to take in some fresh air.

 Use this chance to grab a drink or a light bite to eat, too.
 Stretch your legs with a quick walk and let the kids run around for 10-15 minutes to get the circulation going again.